How to Perform Decision Tree Analysis

 So, how do you make a decision this daunting?

-Trying to do this with multiple stakeholders can get overwhelming in a hurry.
-You need a proper method for objectively arriving at your “best” choice actually is.
+Trying to do this with multiple stakeholders can quickly get overwhelming.
+You need a proper method for objectively determining what your “best” choice actually is.
 A great way to do this is with decision tree analysis.

 An example of a decision tree (Source: Wikipedia)

 Decision tree analysis is the process of graphically charting out business decisions.
 In a nutshell, you list out every decision and every possible consequence while assigning probabilities and utility values (usually expressed in dollars) to each outcome.